DmtryJS/JustWeather/README.md

 Weather widget for PC
 -----------------------------------

-Hi, this is a simple weather widget, is an experiment to try Electron JS and Vue Js.
+Hi, this is a simple weather widget, is an experiment to try [Electron](https://electronjs.org/) and [Vue Js](https://vuejs.org/).
-The widget uses a free API openweathermap.
+The widget uses a free API [Openweathermap](https://openweathermap.org/).
 The idea is that the application should be
 cross-platform, as it is written using Node JS, but I tried it only on Windows 8 & 10

 ### Install and starting